Zelenihin/rsschool-cv/cv.md

 7.
 8. My level A2, but i can speak.
 I was in Austria, Serbia and Montenegro about 2 year.
-This time i had practise.
+This time i had practise..